pg2455/pg2455.github.io/_posts/2025-06-20-mixed-precision/fp.md

   * Rounded to zero, or
   * Represented as subnormals if the format supports it (as we discussed earlier).

-> Underflow doesn’t usually cause crashes, but overflow often does—especially if not handled gracefully.
+> Underflow doesn’t usually cause crashes, but overflow often does, especially if not handled gracefully.

 ## What are different types of representation?